gubaruch/Data-mesh-util/README.md

 Welcome to TLC303 !

-before we get started , make sure your wifi is working properly .
+Before we get started , make sure your wifi is working properly.

-you would need to work in teams of 3 , find yourself two people who are sitting next to you , those will be your partners for this session. in order to build the data mesh architecture which we will then use as a foundation for telcolake use cases , we need to have 3 AWS accounts , which we will provide. based on your seating order , the leftmost person will be the Producer account , the one sitting in the middle will be Central data mesh account , and the person on the right will be the consumer account.
+You would need to work in teams of 3 , find yourself two people who are sitting next to you , those will be your partners for this session.
+In order to build the data mesh architecture which we will then use as a foundation for telcolake use cases , you need to have 3 AWS accounts , which we will provide.
+Based on your seating order , the leftmost person will own the Producer account , the one sitting in the middle will own the Central data mesh account , and the person on the right will own the consumer account.

-Producer→Data Mesh(Central) → Consumer
+Producer → Data Mesh(Central) → Consumer

-after we finish the part of building a data mesh architecture , most of the focus will be on building 3 different telco use cases , leveraging the different datasets , hence you can then work together on the consumer account as a team .
+After we finish the part of building a data mesh architecture , most of the focus will be on building 3 different telco use cases , leveraging the different datasets. hence, when you get to the use cases part, you can work together on the consumer account as a team.

 The AWS Data Mesh Helper library provides automation around the most common tasks that customers need to perform to implement a data mesh architecture on AWS.
 A data mesh on AWS uses a central AWS Account (the mesh account) to store the metadata associated with **Data Products** created by data **Producers**.
 This allows other AWS Accounts to act as **Consumers** , and to request **Subscriptions** , which must be approved by **Producers**.
 Upon approval, the approved grants are provided to the **Consumer** and can be used within their AWS Account.